CAAPIM/apim-charts/charts/gateway/README.md

 - [Agent](https://github.com/Layer7-Community/Integrations/tree/main/grafana-stack-prometheus-otel/gateway-example/gateway-otel-java-agent-values.yaml)

 ### Redis Configuration
 This enables integration with [Redis](https://redis.io/).
 The following sections configure a redis configuration file on the Gateway.
-The following properties in config.systemProperties will need to be updated
+The following properties in config.systemProperties will need to be updated.

+**Important Note** The latest version of this chart uses a new format for Redis configuration that will simplify configuring additional shared state providers in the future.
+Please view [shared state provider config](#shared-state-provider-config) for more details.
+This is only compatible with Gateway v11.1.01.

 Comment out the following
 ```